featured image

 The same rules apply to undeveloped land as to Commercial Property.
 Generally, the sale or lease of land is exempt from VAT.

-Option to Tax
+The Option to Tax commercial property

-Owners of Commercial Property can Opt to Tax the land & buildings.
-If an Option is made, this results in the sale proceeds or rent being subject to VAT at the standard rate.
-The main benefit for the vendor or landlord is that VAT on associated costs can be recovered from HMRC.
-However, if the buyer or tenant cannot recover the VAT that they are charged on the sale or lease, this may result in the deal becoming commercially unviable for them.
-An Option to Tax lasts for 20 years, so careful consideration is required before making a decision.
+The main advantage for the seller or landlord is that they can reclaim the VAT on associated costs from HMRC.
+However, if the buyer or tenant cannot reclaim the VAT they are charged on the sale or lease, this could make the deal financially unfeasible for them.
+An Option to Tax is effective for 20 years, so it's important to carefully consider the decision before making it.

-Special rules apply where a property is sold as part of the transfer of a business.
-Providing the new owner continues the business, the overall transfer is generally outside the scope of VAT.
+On the condition that the new owner continues to operate the business, the overall transfer generally falls outside the scope of VAT.
 For example, a commercial property may be sold with an existing tenancy in place.
 The sale can be a TOGC providing other conditions are met.
-The rules are complex and it should not be taken for granted that a sale will be a TOGC.
+Always remember the rules are complex; it should not be taken for granted that a sale will be a TOGC.

 The sale of a new Commercial Property (less than 3 years old) is not an exempt sale, and would be subject to the standard rate of VAT, although there are special rules if the building is to be used by a charity or not-for-profit business.

-Sellers and landlords are responsible for applying VAT where applicable.
 Failure to adopt the correct treatment can lead to significant costs, liability for which would fall on to the seller or landlord.
 The sale or lease agreement may then allow them to pass the VAT on to the purchaser or tenant.
-It is essential that VAT advice is obtained by both parties on any property transaction.
+It is essential that both parties obtain VAT advice on any property transaction.

 VAT remains one of the least understood of all taxes, which is why we set up a specialist VAT advisory department, to help guide businesses through the complex maze of VAT legislation.